-16. As this Statistical Study was confined to the operation of the Convention, decisions under Article 11(6)-(8) of the Regulation following a judicial refusal to return, fell outside its scope.
-Consequently, judicial refusals under Article 13 of the Convention are recorded as a 'refusal', even if, pursuant to Article 11(8) of the Regulation, the final outcome was a return.

-17. The following analysis compares the outcomes and timing of return applications to which the Regulation applied ('Regulation cases', that is, where the application was between two Brussels II a States) and to those where it did not ('non-Regulation cases' that is, in this case, applications received by Brussels II a States that came from States not governed by the Regulation).
+- 4. A court cannot refuse to return a child on the basis of Article 13b of the 1980 Hague Convention if it is established that adequate arrangements have been made to secure the protection of the child after his or her return. - 5.
+A court cannot refuse to return a child unless the person who requested the return of the child has been given an opportunity to be heard." - 15.
+As this Statistical Study was confined to the operation of the Convention, decisions under Article 11 (6)-(8) of the Regulation following a judicial refusal to return, fell outside its scope.
+Consequently, judicial refusals under Article 13 of the Convention are recorded as a 'refusal', even if, pursuant to Article 11 (8) of the Regulation, the final outcome was a return. - 16.
+The following analysis compares the outcomes and timing of return applications to which the Regulation applied ('Regulation cases', that is, where the application was between two Brussels Ila States) and to those where it did not ('non-Regulation cases' that is, in this case, applications received by Brussels Ila States that came from States not governed by the Regulation).
 It compares these findings with those of the 2015 Study.
-One object of this analysis is to see whether there is any evidence that return applications under the 1980 Child Abduction Convention were treated differently according to whether or not the Regulation applied.
+One object of this analysis is to see whether there is any evidence that return applications were treated differently according to whether or not the Regulation applied.

-4. The impact of the Regulation on applications for return under the 1980 Convention a.
-The proportion of return applications to which the Regulation applied
+4. The impact of the Regulation on applications for return under the 1980 Convention

-18. In 2021, out of a global total of 2,180 return applications, 861 were received by Brussels II a States (39%).
-479 of these were made between Brussels II a States.
-This means that the Regulation applied to 22% of all applications globally in 2021 and 56% of applications received by Brussels II a States.
-Making a direct comparison with the 2015 findings, that is, by excluding applications received by the UK, there were 869 applications received by Brussels II a States and 516 of these were from other Brussels II a States, which amounted to 23% of all applications globally in 2015 and to 59% of applications received by what would now be Brussels II a States.

-19. The proportion of applications received from fellow Brussels II a States varied considerably.
-Annex 1 shows the proportion of applications received by these States that came from other Brussels II a States.
+- a.
+The proportion of return applications to which the Regulation applied - 17.
+In 2021, out of a global total of 2,191 return applications, 861 were received by Brussels IIa States (39%).
+479 of these were made between Brussels II States.
+This means that the Regulation applied to 22% of all applications globally in 2021 and 56% of applications received by Brussels IIa States.
+Making a direct comparison with the 2015 findings, that is, by excluding applications received by the UK, there were 869 applications received by Brussels IIa States and 516 of these were from other Brussels IIa States, which amounted to 23% of all applications globally in 2015 and to 59% of applications received by what would now be Brussels IIa States.
+6 - 18.
+The proportion of applications received from fellow Brussels IIa States varied considerably.
+Annex 1 shows the proportion of applications received by these States that came from other Brussels IIa States.